paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 (2) For purposes of this section, the accrual rate is—

-  (A) the monthly benefit of the participant or beneficiary which is described in subsection (a) of this section and which is eligible for the corporation’s guarantee under subsection (b) of this section, except that such benefit shall be—
+  (A) the monthly benefit of the participant or beneficiary which is described in subsection (a) and which is eligible for the corporation’s guarantee under subsection (b), except that such benefit shall be—

     (i) no greater than the monthly benefit which would be payable under the plan at normal retirement age in the form of a single life annuity, and